Types and styles of feng shui

 5) Space clearing

-6) For home offices and workplaces: aligning your brand with your spiritual values
+6) For home offices and workplaces: aligning your brand with your spiritual values and evaluating spiritual images and artefacts

 7) Follow up fine tuning consultation on site or on the phone (2nd part of the consultation) after a few months

 8) Full support during the whole process (via email /Skype/telephone).
-My feng shui approach is person-centred, evidence-based (I’m a scientist and environmental psychologist as well) and solution-centered so I’ll focus on solutions that will work for you.
+My feng shui approach is person-centred, evidence-based (I’m a scientist and environmental psychologist as well) and solution-centred so I’ll focus on solutions that will work for you.

 The first consultation lasts up to 2 hours and I will email you a spiritual feng shui report.

-I have an Ofqual recognised diploma in Practical Spirituality and Wellness and I work as a Spiritual Health Mentor.
+I have an Ofqual recognised diploma in Practical Spirituality and Wellness and I also work as a Spiritual Health Mentor.